CMSgov/CMCS-DSG-DSS-Certification-Staging/SMC Process/readme.md

 \* Testing results preferred, but an anticipated completion date is required at a minimum, with results uploaded at least two weeks prior to review.
 ^ Items must have been conducted within two years of the ORR date.
 Note: the two-year timeframe is based on the actual assessment date, not the publication date of the final report.

-Prior to scheduling a **CR**, the state must provide the following to the CMS Certification Team:
+Prior to scheduling a **CR**, the state must provide the following to the MES Certification Team:

 |   | ORR Entry Criteria | State Response (CMS Box File Location & File Name) |
 | ----- | ----- | ----- |